cjhillbrand/websocket-sandbox/README.md

 There are three lambda Funtions for this lab to show that once orientated with the WebSocket API and the microservice pattern, you can then easily deploy new services with ease.

-Before we begin with tasks, it is recommended that you clone the GitHub Repo to your local machine located
+Before we begin with tasks:
+* It is recommended that you clone the GitHub Repo to your local machine located
 <a href="https://github.com/cjhillbrand/websocket-sandbox" target="_blank">here</a>.
+* Note that from this point forward any and all resources will be reference as *[Prefix][Resource]*
+    * Prefix: We include this prefix so incase there are multiple people working on one account there won't be any collisions.
+This will be a unique string of characters that you choose.
+    * Resource: This is the given resource name that the documentation gives it.

 ## Task 1: Creating DynamoDB Tables